schollz/norns.online/README.md

 - K1+K2 updates
 - more params in global menu

+troubleshooting:

+- buttons aren't working? double click K1 in browser to toggle menu. check to see if buttons work if you're not in menu.
+- buttons still aren't working? try a different browser maybe.

 ## my other norns

 - [barcode](https://github.com/schollz/barcode): replays a buffer six times, at different levels & pans & rates & positions, modulated by lfos on every parameter.